-CEQA STREAMLINING REQUIREMENT DESCRIPTION OF PROJECT MEASURE(S) / DOCUMENTATION OF COMPLIANCE / EXPLANATION OF NON-COMPLIANCE PROJECT COMPLIES Transportation Meets Transportation Screening Criteria For development projects. does the project: To development projects. does the project. have no retail component and generate a net increase of less than 110 daily vehicle trips?
-If "Yes," skip streamlining requirements #4, #5, #12, #13, and #14 below.
-Please complete items #6 through #11 below.
-If "No," proceed to item (E) below.
-D have a retail component and contains retail uses that do not exceed 50,000 square feet of gross floor area?
-If "No," proceed to item (C) below.
-Fi "Yes," skip streamlining requirements #4, #5, #12, #13, and #14 below.
-Please complete items #6 through #11 below.
-If "No," proceed to item (C) below.
-Fi "Yes," skip streamlining requirements #4, #5, #12, #13, and #14 below.
-Please complete items #6 through #11 below.
-If "No," proceed to item (C) below.
-Fi "Yes," skip streamlining requirements #4, #5, #12, #13, and #14 below.
-Please complete items #6 through #11 below.
-If "No," proceed to item (C) below.
-For development projects.
-O have a residential component and 100% of the units, excluding manager's units, are set aside for lower income households??
-If "Yes," skip streamlining requirements #4, #5, #12, #13, and #14 below.
-Please complete items #6 through #11 below.
-If "No," proceed to item (D) below.
-For development projects.
-D is the project located within a one-half mile radius of a major transit stop or an existing stop along a high-quality transit corridor and?
-Is the project located within a one-half mile radius of a major transit stop or an existing stop along a high-quality transit corridor and?
-Is the project located within a one-half mile radius of a major transit stop or an existing stop along a high-quality transit corridor and?
-Is the project located to item C) below.
-In was a Floor Area Ratio granerad of the units set aside for lo Describe which project compliance options from the leftmost column you are implementing.
+CEQA STREAMLINING REQUIREMENT DESCRIPTION OF PROJECT MEASURE(S) / DOCUMENTATION OF COMPLIANCE / EXPLANATION OF NON-COMPLIANCE PROJECT COMPLIES Transportation Meets Transportation Screening Criteria For development projects. does the project: A have no retail component and generate a net increase of less than 110 daily vehicle trips?
+F Yes, "skip streamlining requirements #4, #5, #12, #13, and #14 below.
+If "No," proceed to item (B) below.
+F No," proceed to item (B) below.
+F No," proceed to item (B) below.
+F of development projects. does the project: B) have a retail component and contains retail uses that do not exceed 50,000 square feet of gross floor area?
+F No," proceed to item (C) below.
+F Yes, "skip streamlining requirements #4, #5, #12, #13, and #14 below.
+If Yoo," proceed to item (C) below.
+F Yes, "skip streamlining requirements #4, #5, #12, #13, and #14 below.
+If the project contains retail and is mixed use, proceed to item (C) below.
+F Yes, "skip streamlining requirements #4, #5, #12, #13, and #14 below.
+If the project contains retail and is mixed use, proceed to item (C) below.
+F of development projects, does the project.
+C have a residential component and 100% of the units, excluding mager's units, are set assife for lower income households?
+F 'Yes, "skip streamlining requirements #4, #5, #12, #13, and #14 below.
+Describe which project compliance options from the leftmost column you are implementing.
 OR.
 Describe why such actions are infeasible and identify the alternative measure(s) proposed as an alternative strategy (provide additional documentation as necessary).
 S S ≤